The way to structure your knowledge in Slite is by setting up channels.

 You can create as many channels as you would like in Slite, but our advice is to start simple.

 The overlap between audience and content forms the blueprint for setting up your channels.
-You can read more about this and the different approaches for setting up your knowledge base via the article below.
+You can read more about this and the different approaches for setting up your knowledge base in the article below.

 The following 4 types of channels are commonly used by our customers and can serve as inspiration.